Desno365/Analysis-of-COVID-19-Data/README.md

 ## Assignment

+Note: for more details on the assignment see [Projects 2021.pdf](https://github.com/Desno365/Analysis-of-COVID-19-Data/blob/master/Projects%202021.pdf)

 #### Description of the project

 Implement a program that analyzes open datasets to study the evolution of the COVID-19 situation worldwide.
 The program starts from the dataset of new reported cases for each country daily and computes the following queries: